mikaelvesavuori/mikrolog/README.md

 ### Static metadata

-This is the metadata that you may provide at the time of instantiation.
+_Static metadata_ is the metadata that you may provide at the time of instantiation.
 These fields will then be used automatically in all subsequent logs.

 Under the hood, MikroLog is built and tested around practically the same metadata format as seen in [catalogist](https://github.com/mikaelvesavuori/catalogist) which might look like: